AngelosKatsantonis/workable-assignment/README.md

 Tasks

 1. Create one of the following infrastructure pieces using automation tools:
-..* Replicated MongoDB cluster
+...a.Replicated MongoDB cluster
-..* Master-slave PostgreSQL setup
+...b.Master-slave PostgreSQL setup
-..* ELK stack You can use the automation tool of your choice; terraform(preferred), ansible(preferred), puppet, chef, etc
+...c.
+ELK stack You can use the automation tool of your choice; terraform(preferred), ansible(preferred), puppet, chef, etc

 2. Create a sample web app that has:
-..* A web server and replies to specific endpoints documented below.
+...a.A web server and replies to specific endpoints documented below.
-..* Optional : Communicates with an external postgres db
+...b.Optional : Communicates with an external postgres db

 This sample app should expose two endpoints:
 1. Reply to a /health endpoint with HTTP code 200 when the pod is up and running